 - Dual Everything

 We’ve already established that the plugin features two channels.
 You can also switch to Stereo, Dual Mono, and Mid/Side mode as required.
 However, each channel also features an Optical stage and a Discrete stage of compression.
-The Optical stage has a slow attack and a peculiar two-stage release; the first 80% of compression is released quickly, but the rest take over a second to recover.
+The Optical stage has a slow attack and a peculiar two-stage release; the first 80% of compression is released quickly, but the rest takes over a second to recover.
 Similarly, the Discrete stage is a VCA compressor with separate threshold, ratio, attack, and release controls.

 - TMT Additions

 In addition to what we’ve covered so far, the plugin features Brainworx’s TMT features that let you control the input headroom and add a side-chain high-pass filter.
 Similarly, it also features the esteemed Mono Maker (with selectable low-pass frequency ranging from 20 Hz to 2 kHz) and a stereo imager.

 SMHC is available for Windows 7 or higher and macOS 10.9 or higher, both 64-bit only.
 It comes in VST 2/3, AU, AAX, and RTAS formats.